-The written research proposal should be prepared in the format of an NIH grant R01 application and thus may be easily adapted to a fellowship application (such as an NIH NRSA application, etc.).
+The written research proposal should be prepared in the format of an NIH R01 grant application.
+While related to the student's thesis topic, the proposed research program should be go beyond the scope of a thesis proposal.
 The written proposal must not exceed 10 single-spaced pages with no appendices.
-Figures and tables are included in this page limit.
-The primary objective of your proposal shall outline specific aims to test a unique scientific question.
+Figures and tables, but not references, are included in this page limit.
+The primary objective of your proposal shall be to outline specific aims to test a unique scientific question.